bastings/bastings.github.io/index.md

 ## Hello

 Hi, welcome to my website!
-My name is Jasmijn (she/her), and I'm a Research Scientist at Google.
+My name is Jasmijn (she/her), and I'm a Research Scientist at Google DeepMind.
 Currently I'm interested in the following topics within Natural Language Processing (NLP) / Computational Linguistics (CL):

 - Interpretability and analysis of language models
 - Machine Learning for NLP